Chris Arneson

 Banana Chan

 Banana is a Cantonese Canadian game designer, writer and publisher living in the US.
-Her latest work has been on Deimos Academy, Exquisite Crime, Jiangshi: Blood in the Banquet Hall, Van Richten’s Guide to Ravenloft and Betrayal at House on the Hill: 3rd Edition.
-They hate Mondays, love lasagna and they have the best dental hygienist, Dora.
+Her latest work has been on Forgery, The Revenant Society, Jiangshi: Blood in the Banquet Hall, Van Richten’s Guide to Ravenloft and Betrayal at House on the Hill: 3rd Edition.
+They hate Mondays and love lasagna.

 Instagram: https://www.instagram.com/bananachangames/